E-commerce

 Do you have to pay to list an app?

-Enrollment in the revenue-sharing plan documented on shopify.dev includes a one-time fee of USD 19 per Partner account.
-Other costs are those of your development, hosting, and internal tools.
+Enrollment in the revenue share plan documented on shopify.dev includes a one-time fee of USD 19 per Partner account.
+The other costs are those of your development, hosting, and internal tools.

-According to the official Revenue share page, most developers below the “large company” thresholds benefit from 0% on the first USD 1 million in gross app revenue counted from January 1, 2025, then 15% beyond that, with aggregation across associated accounts.
+According to the official Revenue share page, most developers below the "large company" thresholds benefit from 0% on the first USD 1 million in gross app revenue counted since January 1, 2025, then 15% beyond that, with aggregation across connected accounts.
 Special rules apply to very large publishers: read the table and notes on shopify.dev.

-No for entering the tier: the April 24, 2025 changelog states that earnings before January 1, 2025 do not count toward the threshold.
+No for entering the tier: the April 24, 2025 changelog specifies that earnings before January 1, 2025 do not count toward the threshold.

 How long does the review take?

-Shopify does not guarantee a fixed public timeline in this guide: it depends on the queue, complexity, and the quality of the first submission.
+Shopify does not guarantee a public fixed duration in this guide: it depends on the queue, complexity, and quality of the first submission.
 Responsiveness and a complete file reduce back-and-forth.

 What is checked first?

-OAuth installation, permission scope, compliant billing, listing consistency, performance if the storefront is impacted, and compliance with rules specific to your app category.
+OAuth installation, permission scope, compliant billing, listing consistency, performance if the storefront is affected, and adherence to the rules specific to your app category.

 Can my app be removed after publication?

-Yes, if it ceases to be compliant, if the listing is misleading, or if the core functionality changes without resubmission when required.
+Yes, if it stops being compliant, if the listing is misleading, or if the core functionality changes without resubmission when required.
 Treat compliance as a living product.

 Where can I find the exhaustive list of requirements?

-On App Store requirements and the related checklist on shopify.dev.
+On App Store requirements and the associated checklist on shopify.dev.

 Go further